 What drives a strong organizational culture?
-People in the middle level of management in your company might contribute more than you realize.
-If your middle managers go overlooked, you may find it difficult to build the type of culture that leads to success.
+People in the middle level of management often contribute more than you realize.
+If your middle level managers go overlooked, it becomes harder to build the kind of culture that leads to lasting success.
+For anyone wondering what is middle management level or what is middle level management, think of it as the layer that translates strategy into execution: managers who connect senior leadership’s goals to team outcomes, coach people day to day, and keep work moving across functions.

 “Middle managers have the most responsibility, manage the most resources, but face the most limitations to be able to do their jobs,” says Kristy McCann Flynn, CEO and Co-Founder of SkillCycle.

-When you recognize the challenges middle managers face and their power to impact your culture, you can remove barriers to their success — and your company’s.
-And, you can make choices that give your middle managers the best chance to develop their teams and deliver solid results.
+When you recognize the challenges these leaders face and their power to influence your culture, you can remove barriers to their success, and to your company’s.
+You can also make choices that give your middle level managers the best chance to develop their teams and deliver strong results.

 “When we talk about organizational culture, it’s imperative to realize that without middle management, there is no organization,” says McCann Flynn.